-Communications, By-Laws & TARS (Tennessee Association of Rescue Squads) Committee Chairman Edwin Hogan said he would have a draft of proposed by-laws changes at the next meeting.
+Communications, By-Laws & TARS Committee Chairman Edwin Hogan said he would have a draft of proposed by-laws changes at the next meeting.

-Awards Committee Chairman James Medling said he needs nominees for awards mailed to be received no later than August 16 and that the deadline should be in the conference brochure.
+Awards Committee Chairman James Medling said he needed nominees for awards being mailed to be received no later than August 16 and that the deadline should be announced in the conference brochure.

-Secretary Barnes said he had not obtained expenditure statements for November and December 2009 required to complete the 501(c)3 application for the Mr. Hogan and the CPA filing with the IRS.
-He further stated that since the current fiscal year is nearly over, the application may as well include the entire fiscal year of 2010 as well.
+Secretary Barnes said he had not obtained expenditure statements for November and December 2009 which are required to complete the 501(c)3 application for the IRS filing by Mr. Hogan and the CPA.
+He further stated that since the current fiscal year is nearly over, the application may as well now include the entire fiscal year of 2010.